 Admission: $10 (includes pumpkin and all events except food, arts and crafts, and horseback rides), kids under 2 are free

 Bring the family out to Old Baker Farm for a day of fall fun on the farm!
-Your family will enjoy a petting zoo and corn maze before jumping on the hayride to pick out a pumpkin at the pumpkin patch.
-Don’t miss their festival weekend and Cotton Pickin’ Celebration on October 26 and 27, from 9 a.m. to 5 p.m., and Western Cowboy Day on October 12 and 13.
+Your family can enjoy a petting zoo and corn maze before jumping on the hayride to pick out a pumpkin at the pumpkin patch.
+Don’t miss their festival weekend on October 24 and 25, the Halloween Barn Party on October 17 or Western Cowboy Day on October 10 and 11.
 It’s a great opportunity for the kiddos to dress up in western attire!

 Penton Farms Pumpkin Patch

-Admission: $10 per person, which includes one pumpkin and all activities except corn cannon, cow train and concessions
+Admission: $10 per person (ages 2 and up), which includes one pumpkin and all activities except corn cannon, cow train and concessions

 4D Family Farm